Events are the lifeblood of our sport. We want organisers to enjoy running safe cycling events in the knowledge that support is there when its needed.

 Liability insurance helps to ensure that event organisers and their volunteers are covered against claims from third parties if an incident happens during an event.

 Insurance for events - learn more

 Who is it available to?

-For the protection of members and all those involved in the management of registered and insured cycling events, British Cycling provides through its public liability insurance policy, an indemnity, limited to £10,000,000 for legal liabilities arising from claims made against an event organiser, official or participant1 that involves either bodily injury or property damage to a third party.
+For the protection of members and all those involved in the management of registered and insured cycling events, British Cycling provides through its public liability insurance policy, an indemnity, limited to £20 million (3) for legal liabilities arising from claims made against an event organiser, official, volunteer or participant (1) that involves either bodily injury or property damage to a third party.

 All events promoted under the auspices of British Cycling are provided with this cover upon receipt of a properly completed Event Registration form and the payment of all appropriate fees.
 Cover can also be provided for non-competitive events such as social, reliability, challenge and sportive rides.